jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

 			on recs.memid = mems.recommendedby
 order by surname, firstname;
 ```
-#### Question: List all members and their recommender without using joins
+#### Question 16: List all members and their recommender without using joins

 How can you output a list of all members, including the individual who
 recommended them (if any), without using any joins?
 Ensure that there are